ildar-shaimordanov/my-scripts/doc/setcmd.md

 Define the name of the file of aliases or `DOSKEY` macros.

+`CMD_ALIAS_DISABLEBUILTINS`

+Any non-empty value disables setting of builtin aliases at startup.
+This variable can be set in `setcmd.rc.bat` script located next to `setcmd.bat`.

 `CMD_HISTFILE`

 Define the name of the file in which command history is saved.